UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Answer:**

-**Mark:** I think we have a dark mode.
-It might not be coded yet or live on whatever you're looking at, but I'm sure there's a dark mode in the design.
-Okay, well, it'll get made; dark mode is on the way.
+**Mark:** We'll have a dark mode.
+There's a dark mode in the design.
+Dark mode is on the way.

 **Algy:** We should have had that pushed at launch.
 I don't know why we didn't.

 **Mark:** Technically, we're not even launched right now.
-So everyone right now has early access to the beta.
+People have access to the beta.
 This is an early look; I mean, this is bare bones.
 I'm not going to lie.
-We have stuff coming.
-For some of our minting contracts, we will not say what they are just because of how unique and cool they are.
 We don't want people trying to front-run us on what we've done.
 Tim Kang has been crushing it on writing.
 He's the smart contract, God.
 He has created some creative and interesting minting contracts that we will be plugging in soon.
 We have 3 or 4 types of NFT minting that nobody has ever seen before.

-**Tyler:** someone bought my ETH Lizard on this call from Universe.
+**Tyler:** Someone bought my ETH Lizard during this call— from Universe.

-**Mark:** Damn.
-Someone bought Tyler's ETH Lizard.
-Welcome to the ETh Lizard family.
+**Mark:** Welcome to the ETh Lizard family.
 I changed my background to an ETH Lizard today.

 **Ryan:** That's the first sale on the Marketplace from the community.

 **Mark:** Let's go.
-Tyler GGS
+Tyler GG 🎉

 **Ryan:** The DAO earned .005 ETH fees or something like that.
 You're on the team, fella.

-**Mark:** Okay, people, I'm reading.
-YouTube videos that are boring in instructional.
-Okay, this is all pretty good.
-Thank you, JVK.
-These are all really good ideas.

 **Mark:** Okay, thank you, Fluffer Nutter, for listing your FLUFs.
 We appreciate you, but honestly, if you're selling FLUFs, you're probably not going to make it.

 But I know you have probably 30 FLUFs.
 Maybe you should consider it; I guess listing them will help.
 Okay, everyone can help by speaking up a bit about the power of Universe XYZ.
-Thank you, Knowledgeable Idiot.
-The power goes back to that.
-The whole thing is that we're a DAO, all in control, and we're in this together.
+We're a DAO, all of us are in control, and we're in this together.
 We're going to build this Marketplace together.
 We built the bones.
 Let's get the flesh going.
-And I think all of us need to do that together.
 We can't do it by ourselves at this point.
 We need the community to help push this thing.
-The best marketing is having people with a large following on Twitter that are legit?
-We have some legit people that we can have to promote the Marketplace, and we'll work on that, James F. okay, there's just a lot of chatter.
+The best marketing is having people with a large following on Twitter that are legit.
+We have some legit people that we can have promote the Marketplace.

-**Mark:** I'm not sure if these are questions.

-Sorry, guys.
-I'm just trying to read through all this.
-We're getting many questions, but some of it is discussion and responses to things that we've asked.
-Well, I do not see questions.
-It looks like more responses.

 ### **Question:**